 Graduation status; course work yet to be completed (Cannot report whether student has applied for graduation)

 Current academic status (probation; suspension; petitions; readmit status.
 That a student has applied can be released, but the status of the application cannot be released.)

 Parent or guardian name or address

 These policy guidelines are in accordance with Oregon Revised Statutes (ORS 351.065), the Federal Family Educational Rights and Privacy Act of 1974 (PL 93-380) [34 CFR Part 99], and Oregon Administrative Rule 576-020-0005.

 Learn more about alert notification, directory information, registration information, and more at Student Information Online in the General Catalog.

 What records do we retain?
 How long do we keep them?
-Refer to the Oregon Administrative Rules that govern the maintenance of Curriculum and Instruction Records, Financial Aid Records, Students Records, and more.
-[Note: This link may not work in IE. Try Firefox and Google Chrome.
+Refer to the General Records Retention Schedule that govern the maintenance of Curriculum and Instruction Records, Financial Aid Records, Students Records, and more.
+[Note: This link may not work in IE. Try Firefox and Google Chrome.]

 Enrollment rates, graduation rates, and other data are provided by the Office of Institutional Research.